SomeoneSK/Torn-Bot/README.md

 - commands_channel (optional) - channel ID, where the bot will log commands used
 - errors_channel (optional) - channel ID, where the bot will log errors
 - status_channel (optional) - channel ID, where the bot will send message every 15 minutes

+You will also need emojis with these names in your server: ["offline", "online", "idle", "in_hospital", "traveling", "in_jail"]

 <br>Creator: [SomeoneSK [2572033]](https://www.torn.com/profiles.php?XID=2572033) - [TTTZ#3597](https://discord.com/users/411588198280593418)